What Heals Leaky Gut Syndrome?

 2. Vitamin deficiency.

-• Weak immunity and being susceptible to diseases.
+• Weak immunity and susceptibility to diseases.

 • Weakness and chronic fatigue.